theyworkforyou/shineyoureye-sinatra/.github/design-decisions.md

   is obscure, that is a code smell and it is better to refactor the code and make it more readable (and hence maintainable).

+* The site specific settings are separated from the site using a hash whose keys are converted to methods for ease of use. this hash is passed to the classes in their constructor so that we don't keep adding arguments to it, but instead the class takes care of what it needs from the hash.

 ## Code structure